SVB pioneers carpet tiles in the Benelux

 The carpet tiles were not stuck-down as is usual, but installed with IVC FlexLock.
 “We needed to install the floor in such a way that the computer network cables underneath could still be accessed.
 Therefore, using adhesive was out of the question,” Kristel Leerkes-Boerhof, Director of Boerhof Projectinrichters, explains.
 “IVC advised us to use the FlexLock underlay as that way, the carpet tiles could still be lifted and put back if necessary.
 As an added bonus, the thickness of the underlay put the carpet tiles and LVT at the same level, so we didn’t need to use profiles to account for a height difference, resulting in a smoother finish.”

 Interested in the potential of carpet tiles for your project?
-Contact us.
+Browse our collections.